 Commercial and private payers may have different policies.
 Please check with your provider relations representatives for additional guidance.

 Yes.
 CCM is already considered a non-face-to-face service.
 Patient consent is required.
 Verbal consent is sufficient and must be documented in the patient medical record.
-Patients that have not been seen in the office in the past 12 months must have an initiating visit, such as an office visit.
+Patients who have not been seen in the office in the past 12 months must have an initiating visit, such as an office visit.
+The initiating visit may be provided via telehealth.

 To date, CMS is not considering a phone (audio-only) visit equivalent to a telehealth visit involving audio and visual technology.
 Given that CPT describes the visit included in TCM as “face-to-face,” we do not advise conducting that visit as a telephone (audio-only) visit.